Running with your dog is a great way to provide regular exercise, prevent obesity and also bond with them.

 - Excessive panting

 - Excessive drooling

 Plan your runs for the early morning and, if you can, run near a river or lake so your dog can hop in and cool off if they like.
 Bring extra water along to keep your dog hydrated and avoid the pavement, which can burn your dog’s paw pads.

 Running in Cold Weather + Snow

-At the other extreme, winter cold can affect your dog as well.
-Dogs with short coats may require a jacket.
-When running in the snow, check for ice balls accumulated in your dog’s paws.
+Jackets – Dogs with short coats or who feel cold easily may require a jacket.
+When running in the snow, check for ice balls accumulated in your dog’s paws or snow balls on their fur.
 If you notice them limping, that’s probably the cause.

-Know Your Dog
+Above All, Know Your Dog

 Not all dogs are going to be as excited about running as you might be.
 Never force your dog into a sport they don’t enjoy.